adriantumanggor/MyScript/README.md

-# Automated Scripts Repository with GPT
+# Automated Scripts Repository with COPILOT

 This nguwawor repository serves as a personal storage space for automation scripts developed assisted by GPT (Generative Pre-trained Transformer).These scripts are designed to facilitate everyday tasks in software development and automate other processes.